As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 Another option is to use a light paint wash on your paper.
 Let it dry and then scuff some off using sandpaper.

-Whiole your paint is wet, drag items through it to add a little texture.
+While your paint is wet, drag items through it to add a little texture.
 Try a rubber paint comb, or something as simple as a fork.

-Using Glitter Glue & Neuvo Drops
+12. Glitter Glue and Neuvo Drops

 Glitter glue, glitter pens, and Neuvo Drops are three of my favorite ways to alter paper.
 They can add so much depth and design to a paper.
 You will want to use a heavier paper with a clean design.
 My particular favorites are to use anything with a floral print.
 The larger prints are easier to work with.